maugavilla/well_hello_stats/tutorials/1_1_R_basics.md

 the scenes to create the arithmetic mean of the vector.
-We see the effect of the `na.rm` argument, when `TRUE` it will calculate the mean ignoring any missing data (`NA`), and when `FALSE` it will include the missing value in the claulcation, returning a missing value.
+We see the effect of the `na.rm` argument, when `TRUE` it will calculate the mean ignoring any missing data (`NA`), and when `FALSE` it will include the missing value in the calculation, returning a missing value.

 By now we hope you have realized just how broad the use of functions is.
 The *R syntax* for performing basic mathematical operations such as